SD-Weld/SPDD/README.md

 Supplementary Material: [Bilibili](https://www.bilibili.com/video/BV1wU98YcEPA/) https://www.bilibili.com/video/BV1wU98YcEPA/

-This is the open source URL for the paper "SPDD: A Synergistic Perception Defect Detector for Complex Spiral Weld Images" submitted to IEEE Transactions on Industrial Informatics.
+This is the open source URL for the paper "SPDD: A Synergistic Perception Defect Detector for Complex Spiral Weld Images" submitted to Advanced Engineering Informatics.

 We will publish our code and datasets soon.